provena/provena/docs/data-store/viewing-a-dataset.md

 If you would like to stop searching and return to sorting and listing - simply delete the search input.

-{% include notes.html content="While it is a good idea to try to correctly spell search terms, the RRAP IS is now capable of returning search results which include partial matches or incorrectly spelled terms." %}
+{% include notes.html content="While it is a good idea to try to correctly spell search terms, Provena is now capable of returning search results which include partial matches or incorrectly spelled terms." %}

 ### Sorting datasets